 - Pocket Filter Fitted Mask SVG (click to download)

 This Cricut Maker SVG is free (I’m not even asking for your email!) so that as many masks can be made as possible.
 Need help with your Cricut?
-Check out my extensive online course, Cricut Academy!
+Get started with my Cricut Basics eBook!

 Setting Up Your Mask File in Cricut Design Space